CrommVardek/polk-auction-core/README.md

 ## Usage

-Once everything is running fine, you can access the API using the following url : http://localhost:8080 (can be changed in the application configuration or using an environment variable)
+Once everything is running fine, you can access the API using the following url : http://127.0.100.1:8080 (if running on docker) or http://localhost:8080 (can be changed in the application configuration or using an environment variable)

 ### Available endpoints